 So What Exactly Is Inbound Marketing?

-Then they become visitors to your site at which time you can convert them with clear calls to action and forms on relevant, interesting landing pages.
+The basic idea of inbound marketing is that once this “attraction” has taken place, these strangers become visitors to your site at which time you can convert them with clear calls to action and forms on relevant, interesting landing pages.

 Once they submit their contact information via your form, you have a lead that you can follow up with and convert to a prospect that you can contact using your email drip campaign.